AlexTanJH/RemoteBot/README.md

 1. ~~Establish remote connection from Windows/Linux/raspberryPi to MSP430FR4133 microcontroller (done)~~
 2. Create bluetooth UART transceivers apps for both windows/linux and MSP430FR4133
 3. Create vehicle with sensor transmitters
-4. Implement support for controller controls
+4. ?Implement support for controller controls
-5. ?Implement visual sensor on vehicle for autonomous driving
+5. ?Implement visual sensor on vehicle for autonomous driving (swap to new mcu or use a raspberry pi? for more compute power)
-6. ?Add real-time camera feed from vehicle to host machine
+6. ?Add real-time camera feed from vehicle to host machine (swap to new mcu or use a raspberry pi?)